Foundation raising funds to repair national parks once shutdown ends

 "During the government shutdown, we’ve seen terrible and sometimes irreversible damage to our national parks, including cut down trees, stolen artifacts, overflowing trash and human waste and illegal off-roading on fragile wilderness areas,” Theresa Pierno, president and CEO of National Parks Conservation Association, said in a statement.

-The groups said that nearly 16,000 National Park Service employees were furloughed by the government shutdown "but has left two-thirds of our national parks partially open without adequate staff."
+The groups said the National Park Service has furloughed nearly 16,000 employees because of the government shutdown "but has left two-thirds of our national parks partially open without adequate staff."

 An email to the Department of Interior requesting comment Friday night was not immediately returned.